2008 Copa Libertadores finals: LDU Quito in the knockout stage

-LDU Quito was seeded 12 for the knockout stage.
+LDU Quito was seeded 11 for the knockout stage.
 In the Round of 16, they faced Estudiantes, whom they beat on aggregate 3-2 (2-0 & 1-2) to advance.
 They faced another Argentine team, San Lorenzo in the quarter-finals.
 After tying 1-1 in both legs, the teams went into penalties, where LDU Quito triumphed 5-3.
 In the semi-finals, they faced Club América of Mexico.
 They tied both legs 1-1 in Mexico City and 0-0 in Quito.
 Since LDU Quito scored an away goal, they won the series and advanced to their first Copa Libertadores finals.

-Finals summary
+Match details

 First leg

-The First Leg was played in front of a capacity crowd at Estadio Casa Blanca in Quito.
-Claudio Bieler of LDU Quito scored first in the 2nd minute, but Fluminense answered back with a goal by Darío Conca in the 12th minute.
-LDU Quito scored three unanswered goals by the end of the half with goals by Joffre Guerrón (29'), Jairo Campos (34'), and Patricio Urrutia (45').
+The first leg was played at Estadio Casa Blanca in Quito.
+Claudio Bieler of LDU scored first in the 2nd minute, but Fluminense answered back with a goal by Darío Conca in the 12th minute.
+LDU scored three unanswered goals by the end of the half with goals by Joffre Guerrón (29'), Jairo Campos (34'), and Patricio Urrutia (45').
 Thiago Neves scored again for Fluminense with the only goal of the second half at the 52nd minute.
 The final score left LDU Quito with a 2-goal advantage going into the next leg.

 Second leg

 The Second Leg was played in front of a capacity crowd at the legendary Maracanã in a game that would crown the South American champions.
 Luis Bolaños of LDU Quito scored first in the 6th minute to put LDU Quito up 1–0 in the game, and a three-goal advantage.
 Fluminense answered back with a hat-trick by Thiago Neves who scored goals in the 12th, 28th, and 56th minute.
 The score at the end of regulation was 3–1, leaving both teams equal on goal difference; extra-time was needed.
 After a scoreless extra-time, the game went on to a penalty shootout.
-LDU Quito goalkeeper José Francisco Cevallos blocked three of four penalty kicks, while his teammates put in three of four to give LDU Quito the win, and their first Copa Libertadores title.
+LDU Quito goalkeeper José Francisco Cevallos blocked three of four penalty kicks, while his teammates put in three of four to give LDU Quito their first Copa Libertadores title.